landv/gambas/README.md

 # gb.deg.unittest – A Gambas Unittest

 A Gambas component for unittesting and test-driven programming.
 Forked and inspired from a quite old program: [COMUnit](http://comunit.sourceforge.net) and mainly JUnit.
 Currently beta state.
+With an unittest component one can develop software in a test-diven matter and is able to ensure that on refactoring the desired results of methods and classes stay the same.

 Scroll down to understand, how it works.

 ## Runner

+Here you can see the Unittest tests itself.
+The test classes have to produce some failures and one error, to prove, that all works ok.
+Usually the testclasses' names should start with "_GuTest" but for testing itself Unittest uses an alternate prefix ("_MyselfGuTest").

 ![Unittest Runner](runner-screen.png)

 ## Tracer

+The Trace tab gives a fast overview:

 ![Unittest Tracer](tracer-screen.png)

 ## How it works

 It is a component.
-To make it work, you have to generate an installation package for your distribution and install it on your Linux system with Gambas3 (min.
-Version 3.8.).
-After that you can use it in your projects as a component.
+To make it work, you have to generate an installation package for your distribution with Gambas3 (min.
+Version 3.8.) and install it on your Linux system.
+After that you can use it in all your projects as a component.

 The following example you find also in [this simple Gambas project](unittesthelloworld-0.0.1.tar.gz).